 Perhaps one of the most frustrating aspects of searching for a lawyer is the lack of transparency over fees and retainers.
 The vast majority of lawyers refuse to publish their hourly rates and retainer fees.
 In my view, this practice is a disservice to lawyers and clients alike.

 The Initial Consultation

-I charge $150 for a half hour consultation and $300 for a one hour consultation–less than my hourly rate.
+I charge $200 for a half-hour consultation and $400 for a one-hour consultation–less than my hourly rate.
 Why do I charge for a consultation when some of my peers offer free consultations?
 Because I value my time.
 Most of the better lawyers in town charge for consultations.
 The reason is simple: Spending significant time during the day offering free legal advice is time I can’t spend servicing my paying clients.

 My billing rate is $400/hr.
 The stakes are high in family law and lawyers are like anything else–you get what you pay for.
 And from what I’ve seen in this business, you often don’t get much even when you do pay.

 When evaluating rates, it is important to know that rates are not necessarily a reliable indicator of what your case will ultimately cost.
 For example, lawyers with low rates might simply bill more time to your case than a lawyer with higher rates.
 Another factor to consider is the lawyer’s overhead–associates, paralegals, support staff, office space, etc. The paralegals and associates also have hourly rates that will be charged to your case.
 Do you think a lawyer with high overhead is more or less likely to bill you efficiently and responsibly?

 As I have noted, I deliberately keep my overhead low so I can deliver better value to my clients.
 I am cognizant of my clients’ sensitivity to cost and bill accordingly.
 I don’t rack up fees on non-essential research tasks, unnecessary meetings, “reviewing” your case file for the fifth time, or any of the other bill-padding gimmicks employed by more traditional firms with significant overhead.

 Please feel free to contact me anytime if you have any questions or need any additional information.
 I’d love to be of assistance to you in your legal matter!